wombleton/gitlaw-nz/acts/A/Armed Forces Discipline Act 1971.md

     *   (a) any person subject to this Act is charged with having committed an offence against [section 74][89] in relation to any act or omission which would, if the act or omission had taken place in New Zealand, have constituted a civil offence within the meaning of that section; and

-    *   (b) the Act constituting that civil offence or, if that Act does not so provide, any other Act provides for a limited period within which an indictment or information may be laid in respect of that offence---
+    *   (b) the Act constituting that civil offence or, if that Act does not so provide, any other Act provides for a limited period within which a charging document may be filed in respect of that offence---

     that period of limitation shall apply in respect of the person charged with having committed an offence against the said [section 74][89].